Robert Galloway (mining engineer)

+Robert Lindsay Galloway (22 February 1844 – 24 February 1908) was a Scottish mining engineer and author.

 Family

-Galloway was the younger brother of Sir William Galloway, mining engineer and professor of mining at the University College of Wales in Cardiff.
-He married Elizabeth Baird, daughter of James Baird, farmer from Sorn in Ayrshire on 14 November 1871.
+Galloway was the son of William Galloway (1799–1854), a Paisley shawl manufacturer and coal master, and Margaret Lindsay (1818–1902), daughter of Thomas Lindsay, a Glasgow brewer.
+Born in Paisley, he was the younger brother of Sir William Galloway, mining engineer and professor of mining at the University College of Wales in Cardiff.
+He married Elizabeth Baird, daughter of James Baird, a farmer from Sorn in Ayrshire on 14 November 1871.
 They had two sons, William Galloway born 1872 in Newcastle and James Baird Galloway born in 1874 at Gateshead.
 His wife and younger son died in 1875 and his son William was brought up by his maternal grandparents in Sorn, and became a farmer before moving to Essex.

 His half-brother John Galloway who lived in Ayrshire, and younger brothers, T. Lindsay Galloway and James Jack Galloway of Glasgow, were also coal masters.
 John's son James William Galloway, coalmaster in Ayrshire, and Sir William's son Christian Francis John Galloway, a mining engineer and author in Cardiff were the only members of the next generation to continue in the industry.

 Robert Galloway died in Scotland on 24 February 1908 at Bridge of Allan, in Stirlingshire.
 He is buried in the churchyard at Logie Kirk north-east of the church.